 The influence of brace height

-Recommended brace height are usually provided by the manufacturer of the longbow and it will be up to you to twist or untwist the bowstring until you have reached the brace height giving you the optimal comfort.
+Recommended brace height is usually provided by the manufacturer of the longbow and it will be up to you to twist or untwist the bowstring until you have reached the brace height giving you optimal comfort.

 As a general rule, a longbow should never be braced under 6 inches, but it is unlikely to happen with the provided string, though you must keep this in mind when buying a new string for your bow.

 Brace height of around 7 inches is a good average number to keep in mind.
 You can try it at this distance, then, twist it or untwist to see the impact and identify your preferred measurement.

 A T-square is the ideal tool for that measurement and is what you should use to place your nocking point between 1/4 or 1/2 of an inch above the shelf.
 The nocking point is what allows you to systematically place your arrow at the same spot every single time to avoid any unwanted arrow movement, hence, increasing your consistency.

 With what you know by now, you must already have your preferred type of longbow in mind but remember that if you are just about to introduce yourself to archery, you should definitely think of doing so with a recurve bow first, because of the low draw weights available.

 I know from experience that trying a heavier bow than what is recommended can seem pretty easy at the first draw.
 But you won’t become a top archer by shooting 2 or 3 arrows.
 You will be shooting many of them….Hundreds of them in a day, maybe, if it is your ambition.

 So, drawing a high poundage bow for one shot is easy, but will you be able to sustain a hundred shots with it?
 I am pretty sure your form and accuracy will be affected negatively, making the correction of your flaws even harder to achieve.